-The Occupational Classification Standard for November 2003 In 1999, the OES survey began using the Office of Management and Budget's occupational classification system—the Standard Occupational Classification system (SOC).
+The OES survey uses the Office of Management and Budget's (OMB) occupational classification system, the Standard Occupational Classification (SOC) system.
 The SOC system is the first OMB-required occupational classification system for federal agencies.
-The OES survey categorizes workers in one of about 770 detailed occupations.
-Together, these detailed occupations comprise 22 major occupational groups.
-The major groups of the SOC system are as follows:
+The OES survey categorizes workers in 1 of 801 detailed occupations.
+Together, these detailed occupations comprise 23 major occupational groups, one of which-military specific occupations-is not included in the OES survey.
+The major groups are as follows:

-States' Unemployment Insurance (UI) files provide the universe from which the OES survey draws its sample.
+State Unemployment Insurance (UI) files provide the universe from which the OES survey draws its sample.
 Employment benchmarks are obtained from reports submitted by employers to the UI program.
 Supplemental sources are used for rail transportation (NAICS 4821) and Guam because they do not report to the UI program.
-The OES survey sample is stratified by geographic area, industry, and size class.
-Size classes are defined as follows:
+The OES survey sample is stratified by area, industry, and employment size.

-Employment is the estimate of total wage and salary employment in an occupation across the industries in which it was reported.
-The OES survey form sent to an establishment contains between 50 and 225 SOC occupations selected on the basis of the industry classification and size class of the sampled establishments.
+The OES survey form sent to establishments with more than 10 workers contains between 50 and 225 SOC occupations selected on the basis of the sampled establishment's industry classification.
 To reduce paperwork and respondent burden, no survey form contains every SOC occupation.
-Thus, data for specific occupations are collected primarily from establishments within industries that are the predominant employers of labor in these occupations.
-Each survey form is structured, however, to allow a respondent to provide information for each detailed occupation employed at the establishment; that is, unlisted occupations can be added to the survey form.
+Thus, data for specific occupations are collected primarily from establishments in industries that are the predominant employers of workers in those occupations.
+Each survey form is structured, however, to allow a respondent to provide detailed occupational information for each worker at the establishment; that is, unlisted occupations can be added to the survey form.
+Employers with 10 or fewer workers are sent a form with no occupations listed, and are instructed to fill in the occupations for their workers.

 Wages for the OES survey are straight-time, gross pay, exclusive of premium pay.
 Base rate, cost-of-living allowances, guaranteed pay, hazardous-duty pay, incentive pay including commissions and production bonuses, tips, and on-call pay are included.
-Excluded are back pay, jury duty pay, overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost of supplementary benefits, and tuition reimbursements.
+Excluded are back pay, jury duty pay, overtime pay, severance pay, shift differentials, non-production bonuses, employer cost for supplementary benefits, and tuition reimbursements.

 |Interval||Hourly Wages||Annual Wages|